 This course will continue to focus on the development of conversational skills in the Omaha language.
 Students will continue to develop and strengthen pronunciation skills and an understanding of the structure of the language while increasing vocabulary.
 Students will develop and strengthen reading and writing skills in Omaha.
 Translation of text and documents as well as public speaking skills will be introduced to students.
-(Previously known as NAS 253) \Prerequisite: NASP 1420 or equivalent experience
+(Previously known as NAS 253) Prerequisite: NASP 1420 or equivalent experience emphasized with a focus on conversational fluency.
+Increasingly complex vocabulary items and contextual use of language are examined.
+(Previously known as NAS 254) Prerequisite: NASP 2430 or equivalent experience